General-Translation/generaltranslation/README.md

 });
 ```

-### async translatePrompt(prompt, language)
+### async translate(content, language)

-Translates prompt into the language represented by an ISO-639 language code.
-Designed for translating prompts into other languages, to internationalize responses from AI models.

-Just wrap `translatePrompt` around your prompt and go.
+Translates content into the language represented by an ISO-639 language code.
+Caches by default.
+Just wrap `translate` around your content and go.

 All of the following are valid:

 ```
-const translatedPrompt = await gt.translatePrompt('Tell me a story', 'es');
+const translation = await gt.translate('Tell me a story', 'es'); // returns a string
 ```

 ```
-const first = 'Tell me a story ';
+const first = 'Tell me a story';
-const second = 'about a cat'
+const second = ' about a cat'

-const translatedPrompt = await gt.translatePrompt([
+const translated = await gt.translate([
     first, second
 ], 'es');
 ```